 Like the latest Dell XPS 13, the Dell XPS 15 2020 makes one among the simplest laptops around even better.
-That’s large because of a good more immersive 15.6-inch InfinityEdge display, which ditches rock bottom bezel for a shocking 92.9% screen to body ratio.
+That’s largely because of a good more immersive 15.6-inch InfinityEdge display, which ditches rock bottom bezel for a shocking 92.9% screen to body ratio.
 The new XPS 15 is additionally made better by some smart design tweaks, like bigger keycaps and a responsive touchpad that’s quite 60% larger than that of the previous generation.

 Don’t let its slim and classy design fool you, either — the Dell XPS 15 2020 is an absolute workhorse.
 Its 10th Gen Intel Core processors can juggle multiple tasks with ease, and it’s optional Nvidia GeForce GTX 1650 Ti GPU gives it some serious muscle for graphics work and gaming. think about a pair of impressive loudspeakers and solid battery life for a 4K laptop, and therefore the new XPS 15 is one of the simplest 15-inch laptops you’ll buy.

 Writing this Dell XPS 15 2020 review made me feel okay about ditching my desktop for a couple of days — and that’s rare.
 Dell’s latest 15-inch laptop crams 10th Gen Intel power and discrete Nvidia graphics into a slim and attractive package, delivering workstation-like performance within a decidedly non-workstation-like design.

 But the important asset of the Dell XPS 15 2020 is that the revamped InfinityEdge display, which ditches the chunky bottom bezel of previous models for a very bezel-less screen that creates movies and games that look incredibly immersive.
 That big upgrade is complemented by some smart tweaks to the keyboard, touchpad, and chassis that make Dell’s portable workhorse even easier to use.